-Prof. Dr. Ling Peng, CNRS Research Director, Equipe Labellisée Ligue Contre le Cancer Centre Interdisciplinaire de Nanoscience de Marseille, Aix-Marseille University, CNRS, UMR 7325 CINAM Marseille (FR)
+Prof. Dr. Ling Peng, CNRS Research Director, Equipe Labellisée Ligue Contre le Cancer Centre Interdisciplinaire de Nanoscience de Marseille, Aix-Marseille University, CNRS, UMR 7325 CINaM Marseille (FR)

-17.00 Short break to get together in Hall 1 for Plenary Session
+- 16.45 Questions and Debate - 17.00 Short break to get together in Hall 1 for Plenary Session

-29. Pharmacokineticis in Nanomedicine and Nanocarriers
+29. Pharmacokinetics in Nanomedicine and Nanocarriers

-Chair Dr. Marco Siccardi, PhD, Head of Toxicokinetics, Modeling and Simulation, Labcorp Early Development Laboratories Ltd., London (UK)

-About The optimization of pharmacokinetics and biodistribution is of utmost importance for the success of Nanomedicines.

-15.45 Biodistribution, Pharmacokinetics and Excretion Studies of Intravenously Injected Nanoparticles and Extracellular Vesicles
+- Chair Dr. Marco Siccardi, PhD, Head of Toxicokinetics, Modeling and Simulation, Labcorp Early Development Laboratories Ltd., London (UK) - About Understanding the pharmacokinetics and biodistribution of nanocarriers is very important for development of such new products and bringing them to the clinic.
+The fate of different type of nanocarriers, including nanoparticles and extracellular vesicles, are discussed in this session.
+These discussions include possibilities and pitfalls in the methods used for such investigations. - 15.45 Biodistribution, Pharmacokinetics and Excretion Studies of Intravenously Injected Nanoparticles and Extracellular Vesicles

-Dr. Tore Skotland, Centre for Cancer Biomedicine, Institute for Cancer Research, University of Oslo, (N)
+Dr. Tore Skotland, Centre for Cancer Biomedicine, Institute for Cancer Research, University of Oslo (N)